-The following table sets forth the fees billed to us by our independent certified public accountant, KPMG AZSA LLC (including its Japanese and non-Japanese affiliates), in the fiscal years ended March 31, 2023 and 2024:
+The following table sets forth the fees billed to us by our independent certified public accountant, KPMG AZSA LLC (including its Japanese and non-Japanese affiliates), in the fiscal years ended March 31, 2024 and 2025:

 For the fiscal year ended March 31,

-2023 2024
+2024 2025

 (billions of yen)

-Audit fees (1) ¥ 3.64 ¥ 3.71
+Audit fees (1) ¥ 3.71 ¥ 3.57

-Audit-related fees (2) 0.05 0.05
+Audit-related fees (2) 0.22 0.14

-Other fees (3) 0.02 0.20
+Other fees (3) 0.03 0.07

-Total fees ¥ 3.71 ¥ 3.97
+Total fees ¥ 3.97 ¥ 3.78

-Audit fees were related to the audit of our consolidated financial statements and other services provided in connection with statutory and regulatory filings or engagements.

-(2) Audit-related fees include fees related to services for consent letter regarding the issuance of Form S-8.

-(3) Other fees include services related to non-financial information and do not include any tax fees.
+- (1) Audit fees were related to the audit of our consolidated financial statements and other audit services provided in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees include fees related to other assurance and related services including limited assurance on certain sustainability information and agreed-upon procedures. - (3) Other fees include fees for other permissible services including readiness review for certain rule and regulations.